jazzl0ver/assign_eip/README.md

 This script will take over an Elastic IP (defined by EIP_ALLOC number) to the instance this script is running on.

-The purpose is to use this script for RedHat Cluster failover facility.
+The purpose is to use this script for RHEL/CentOS Cluster failover facility.

 Requirements
 ============